AVS2012 Session IS+AS+SS+EN-TuM: In Situ Spectroscopic Studies of Catalysis and Gas-Solid Reactions

 In summary, dynamic growth of Pd nanocatalysts was obtained utilizing a combination of in-situ techniques.

-11:00 AM IS+AS+SS+EN-TuM-10 Catalyst Characterization using In Situ XAS and XPS: From Nanoparticles Synthesis to Evolution of Structural/Electronic Properties under Reaction Conditions
+11:00 AM Invited IS+AS+SS+EN-TuM-10 Catalyst Characterization using In Situ XAS and XPS: From Nanoparticles Synthesis to Evolution of Structural/Electronic Properties under Reaction Conditions

 Ayman Karim (Pacific Northwest National Laboratory)